 Learn more about Noble County by contacting Executive Director Gary Gatman at the Noble County Economic Development Corp.Email Noble County

-Noble County is not only home to large industries, including agriculture and manufacturing, but it also welcomes innovative entrepreneurs and small business.
-In Noble County, businesses benefit from easy access to a transportation infrastructure through which products can be shipped by air, rail, or highway.
-Conveniently located, Noble County’s second-largest city of Ligonier is within a 20-mile radius of five of the six longest highways in the nation.
-Major employers include Courier, Kraft Heinz, and Parkview Health.
-Noble County is a very unique place that embodies a special sense of community and is composed of good-hearted, honest, hardworking people.
+Noble County is not only home to large industries, including manufacturing and agriculture, but it also welcomes innovative entrepreneurs and small businesses.
+In Noble County, businesses benefit from easy access to a transportation infrastructure through which products can be shipped by air, rail, or highway and an education system dedicated to meeting existing and emerging workforce needs.
+Conveniently located, Noble County provides easy access to six of the nation's longest highways.
+Major employers include Dexter Axle, Carlex, Kraft Heinz, Creative Liquid Coatings, Inc, Tenneco and TI Automotive.

-Kendallville is in the Heartland of America, conveniently located in Northeast Indiana 11 miles from Interstate 69, and a half-hour drive from the Indiana Toll Road.
+Kendallville, Noble County’s largest population center, is conveniently located in Northeast Indiana 11 miles from Interstate 69, and a half-hour drive from the Indiana Toll Road.
 Located at the crossroads of State Road 3 and U.S. 6, Kendallville's central location makes travel easy across the state and region.
-The city is within a three- to four-hour drive from many major U.S. cities, including Chicago, Detroit, Indianapolis, and Cincinnati.
 The Norfolk Southern rail line runs through Kendallville and is utilized by local manufacturers for freight transportation.
-In Kendallville, Kraft Heinz makes all of the caramels sold in the nation and the majority of marshmallows on the market.
+Kendallville’s East Industrial Park is home to employers including Hendrickson, Graphic Packaging and Creative Liquid Coatings.
+Kraft Heinz, maker of all of the caramels sold in the nation, and Flint and Walling have also operated in Kendallville for decades.

 Look at the data and see for yourself.